Birkbeck/sdp23-coursework-srakhes/README.md

 1. Complete the methods in the `Instruction` class — this may require you to add some fields,
    which should be *protected*, so that they are accessible in any subclasses.

+2. Study the implementation of a concrete subclass `AddInstruction` of `Instruction` and associated test class `AddInstructionTest`.

-2. Now create a subclass of `Instruction` for each kind of SML instruction and fix the method `Translator.instruction` so that it properly translates that kind of instruction.
+3. Now create a subclass of `Instruction` for each of the remaining six kinds of SML instructions and fix the method `Translator.getInstruction` so that it properly translates that kind of instruction.
    *Recommended*: write one instruction at a time and test it out thoroughly, before proceeding to the next!

-3. Start with the `add` instruction, because the code for translating it is already there — in method `Translator.instruction`.
-Initially, the program will not compile because there is no class for the instruction `add`; once that class is written, the program will compile.

 4. For each instruction, the subclass needs appropriate fields, a constructor, `toString` method, and a method `execute`; `toString` and `execute` should override